EliasKassapis/CARSSS/README.md

 ```

 ## Citation
-If you use this code for your research, please cite our paper <a href="https://arxiv.org/pdf/2006.13144.pdf"> Calibrated Adversarial Refinement for Multimodal Semantic Segmentation</a>:
+If you use this code for your research, please cite our paper <a href="https://arxiv.org/pdf/2006.13144.pdf"> Calibrated Adversarial Refinement for Stochastic Semantic Segmentation</a>:

 ```
 @article{kassapis2020calibrated,
-    title={{Calibrated Adversarial Refinement for Multimodal Semantic Segmentation}}, author={Kassapis, Elias and Dikov, Georgi and Gupta, Deepak K. and Nugteren, Cedric}, journal={arXiv preprint arXiv:2006.13144},
+    title={{Calibrated Adversarial Refinement for Stochastic Semantic Segmentation}}, author={Kassapis, Elias and Dikov, Georgi and Gupta, Deepak K. and Nugteren, Cedric}, journal={arXiv preprint arXiv:2006.13144},
     year={2020}